vikasrs4u/Task-Manager/README.md

 2) The task can be marked complete by right swipe.

-3) Can reset the task list anytime.
+3) Can reset the task list anytime by clicking on "Reset List" item at the toolbar.

-4) Clean and beautiful UI screens.
+4) Clean and beautiful UI screen.

 5) Has "Dark Mode" feature which helps to view the tasks at night in a better way.